hugoQ1/go-epik/documentation/en/api-methods-miner.md

 ### SectorTerminateFlush
 SectorTerminateFlush immediately sends a terminate message with sectors batched for termination.
 Returns null if message wasn't sent

 Perms: admin

+Inputs: `null`

+Response: `null`

+### SectorTerminatePending
+SectorTerminatePending returns a list of pending sector terminations to be sent in the next batch message

+Perms: admin